X

 Presentation:

-And gentlemen, on behalf of Katify Consulting Investor Relations team I welcome you all to the Q3 and 9 months FY26 post earnings conference call of Menonberries Limited today on the call from the management we have with us Mr. Arun Aradhya whole time director and CFO Mr. Aditya Menon, part of the Promoter Group.
-As a disclaimer I would like to inform all of you that this call may contain forward looking statements which may involve risks and uncertainties also.
-This is a reminder that this call is being recorded.
+Ladies and gentlemen, on behalf of Kaptify Consulting Investor Relations team, I welcome you all to the Q3 and Nine Months FY26 Post Earnings Conference Call of Menon Bearings Limited.
+Today on the call from the management, we have with us Mr. Arun Aradhye, Whole-time Director and CFO; Mr. Aditya Menon, part of the Promoter Group.

-I would now request the management to detail us about the business performance highlights for the period ended December 2025, the growth perspective and the vision for the coming years post which we will open the floor for Q and A over to the management team.
+I would now request the management to detail us about the business performance highlights for the period ended December 2025, the growth perspective and the vision for the coming years.
+Post which, we will open the floor for Q&A.

-Profitability saw a sharp improvement with profit before tax at rupees 12.4 crore up 69% and packed at 9.3 crore also up 69%.
-Earning per share for the quarter increased to 1.65 compared to 0.98 rupees 0.98 last year.
-For the nine months period, consolidated revenue reached 206.6 crore, an increase of 18% year on year.
-PAT grew by 34% to 24.5 crore reflecting sustained operating leverage and improved efficiency across our business.
-Looking at the business mix, OEM continues to be our largest segment contributing about 48% of Q3 revenues.
+I’m pleased to share Q3 FY26 has been a strong quarter for the company, reflecting healthy demand across key segments and continued improvement in profitability.
+On a consolidated basis, revenue for the quarter stood at INR76.9 crores, representing a 32% year-on-year growth.
+Total income was INR78.5 crores, also up by 32%.
+Profitability saw a sharp improvement with profit before tax at INR12.4 crores, up 69% and PAT at INR9.3 crores also up 69%.
+Earnings per share for the quarter increased to INR1.65 compared to INR0.98 last year.
+For the nine months period, consolidated revenue reached INR206.6 crores, an increase of 18% year-on-year.
+PAT grew by 34% to INR24.5 crores, reflecting sustained operating leverage and improved efficiency across our business.

-Expos accounted for over 36% underscoring the strength of our international customer base and diversification benefits.
-The replacement market contributed around 8% and we continue to see steady improvement in this segment as well.
-At the business unit level, menonberries benefited from healthy OEM demand, stable export orders and improved capacity utilization which supported margin expansion.
-Menon Archive delivered stable performance during the quarter with continued focus on higher volume alloy products and customer qualification initiatives.
+At the business unit level, Menon Bearings benefited from healthy OEM demand, stable export orders and improved capacity utilization, which supported margin expansion.
+Menon Alkop delivered stable performance during the quarter with continued focus on higher volume alloy products and customer qualification initiatives.
+Menon Brakes, while still at an early stage, is progressing as planned, and we expect a gradual ramp-up as customer approvals and volumes increases.

-As we move forward we see a stable demand environment across OEM and export markets.
+As we move forward, we see a stable demand environment across OEM and export markets.
 With major capex behind us, our focus remains on sweating assets, improving return ratios and driving profitable growth.
-Our subsidiaries continue to add long term strategies and value and optionality to the business.
-With that we will now be happy to take your questions.
-Thank you.
+Our subsidiaries continue to add long-term strategies and value and optionality to the business.

 Questions and Answers: